wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 ## Introduction

-wis2box uses datasets that are associated with discovery metadata and data mappings.
+wis2box uses **datasets** that are associated with **discovery metadata** and **data mappings**.

-Discovery metadata is used to create a WCMP2 (WMO Core Metadata Profile 2) record that is shared using a WIS2 notification published on your wis2box-broker.
+**Discovery metadata** is used to create a WCMP2 (WMO Core Metadata Profile 2) record that is shared using a WIS2 notification published on your wis2box-broker.

-The data mappings are used to associate a data plugin to your input data, allowing your data to be transformed prior to being published using the WIS2 notification.
+**Data mappings** are used to associate data plugins to your input data, allowing your data to be transformed prior to being published on WIS2.

-This session will walk you through creating new datasets using the default template and your customized template, creating discovery metadata, and configuring data mappings.
-You will inspect your datasets in the wis2box-api and review the WIS2 notification for your discovery metadata.
+In this practical session, you will learn how to create and configure datasets using the **wis2box-webapp dataset editor**.

+!!! note "Configuring datasets without using the wis2box-webapp"

+    wis2box also supports configuring datasets using the [metadata control file (MCF)](https://geopython.github.io/pygeometa/reference/mcf) format.

+    Using MCF allows you more flexibility and control but can be more error-prone as you need to ensure that the MCF is correctly formatted and adheres to the required schema.

+    MCF-files can be published from the command line in the wis2box-management container.
+See the [wis2box documentation](https://docs.wis2box.wis.wmo.int/en/latest/reference/running/discovery-metadata.html) for more information.

 ## Preparation